 - Make sure you bring along the appropriate emergency supplies.
 This includes supplies for a vehicle emergency as well as a medical one.

 Even if you have your vehicle is in good condition, accidents happen on the road.
-If you are injured in an accident, an auto accident attorney can help you.
+If you are injured in an accident, a Texas auto accident attorney can help you.
 Contact us to learn what we can do for you.